department-of-veterans-affairs/vets-website/README.md

 ### Visual Regression Testing
 This is the first iteration of visual regression testing.
 It is useful to detect side effects or scope of visual changes.

 VRT works by gathering the links for the site using the sitemap, then using Nightwatch to navigate throughout the site, capturing an image of each page that will either be used as the baseline for future comparisons or compared to the baseline.
 The developer must first create the baseline image set for comparisons (sometimes called the golden set), then after making their changes, run an additional task to execute the comparison.
+See the chart above for the commands.

+There are some [limitations](https://github.com/department-of-veterans-affairs/vets.gov-team/blob/master/Work%20Practices/Engineering/Visual%20Regression%20Testing.md), one of which is that VRG only tests the page on the initial load on a single viewport - it does not interact with the page or resize the window.
+This means that if there are dynamic elements they will not be covered.
+If this is functionality that interests you, you are welcome to join a discussion about the next phase of VRG.

 ### Automated Accessibility Testing -- aXe